urbit/UIPs/UIPS/UIP-userperms.md

 Automatically granting required permissions for desks present/installed during the boot sequence ensures the immediate post-boot state is "complete" according to the sequence's intent, without requiring additional permission-granting events to be formalized into the boot sequence.

 Automatically granting required permissions for desks present/installed during the permissions upgrade ensures the upgrade can happen without user intervention.

+### Permission Type Upgrades

+xx kelvin upgrade / changed permission types discussion xx step-wisdom isn't formal but that can't stop us, there is precedent for awkward "choke-point" kelvins xx we don't expect to change the permission type very often

 ### Presentation and Management